guillaume-haerinck/cube-beast-editor/doc/README.md

 2. In the way the library is structured, getting singleton components would have taken **at least 4 lines of code**, as we would have to check if the component existed.
 This is was pain and not developer-friendly.

 That's why we came up with another design for singleton components. **Simply store them inside a struct**.
 This struct will be passed by reference to our systems like the registry.
 The **data is private, but public function exists** to get const references to them.
-We used the concept of **C++ friend classes** to make those component modifiable by one or two classes only, and read only for all other.
+We used the concept of **C++ friend classes** to make those component modifiable by one or two classes only, and read only for all others.

 <br>